 Proposed Work - The MPO staff will update the Public Participation Plan (PPP) as needed.
 The Staff will conduct public meetings concerning the Unified Planning Work Program (UPWP), the Transportation Improvement Program (TIP), the Long-Range Transportation Plan (LRTP), and other meetings concerning the transportation planning process.
+The MPO staff will begin to incorporate MPO meetings and Public Meetings virtually (via conference call, video conferencing, etc.).
 The MPO staff will also make public presentations as necessary, develop and distribute documentation, news releases, meeting notices, agendas, and update the agency website, when necessary.
 The MPO staff will describe Performance Measures, and the Livability Principles and Livability Indicators in the Public Participation Plan (PPP), and ensure that agencies and the public have full access to documents and data as requested.
 The most current available data (as shown) used in operational plans (Long-Range, TIP, Congestion Management,) will be provided in the Plan.